jakowenko/watchtower/README.md

       - /var/run/docker.sock:/var/run/docker.sock:ro
 ```

-## What triggers notifications?
+## How are updates detected?
-There are currently two ways notifications can be triggered.
+There are currently two ways Watchtower checks for image updates.

  - If the `last_updated` value on Docker Hub is newer than your containers `createdAt` value.
  - If the `last_updated` value on Docker Hub changes while Watchtower is running.